NTTLimitedRD/plumbery/docs/cloud-config.rst

 secure nodes and to support passwordless access to nodes.

-However, for simple demonstrations, or similar short-lived deployments, you may just ask following directives to access nodes with ssh, as root, with the master secret password used by plumbery for the creation of servers:
+However, for simple demonstrations, or similar short-lived deployments, you may just add following directives to access nodes with ssh, as root, with the master secret password used by plumbery for the creation of servers:

 .. sourcecode:: yaml